SEPTA logo

 [var3] = i/o for inbound/outbound only if route id is supplied

-Stops fall into one of three categories, here’s an explanation with some sample links:
+Stops fall into one of three categories, here is an explanation with some sample links:

 Returns the next 4 scheduled trolleys (All Route 13) at Chester Ave & 49th St.